 Mortgage Broker Licensing

 In response to the outbreak of the coronavirus, the Banking Commissioner issued a memo on March 9, 2020 advising the mortgage industry, and other financial services sectors licensed by the Department, that it would take a no action position with regard to employees working from home who otherwise would be required to work from a licensed branch location.
-Revised memos extending the no action position were issued on April 16, 2020, May 20, 2020, June 19, 2020, and on August 21, 2020:
+Revised memos extending the no action position were issued on April 16, 2020, May 20, 2020, June 19, 2020, August 21, 2020, and December 17, 2020:

-No Action Position Regarding Temporarily Working from Home Extended to December 31, 2020, Updated August 21, 2020
+No Action Position Regarding Temporarily Working from Home Extended, Updated August 21, 2020

 No Action Position Regarding Temporarily Working from Home Extended, Updated June 19, 2020